DLu/my_happy_package/README.md

     [INFO] [1621451428.566249347] [trajectory_action_client]: Goal accepted by server, waiting for result [INFO] [1621451428.567517278] [trajectory_action_client]:

-# Actual Behavior
+## Actual Behavior
-If you run the server and client on separate machines, you get the following error on the server side
+If you run the server and client on separate machines, both using Foxy, you get the following error on the server side

     [INFO] [1621451548.255623249] [trajectory_action_server]: Server Ready
     terminate called after throwing an instance of 'eprosima::fastcdr::exception::NotEnoughMemoryException' what():  Not enough memory in the buffer stream

 The client does not report the goal being accepted.

+## Side Note
+The same exact code works as intended on rolling